adamewing/methylartist/README.md

 ## methylartist

-Tools for parsing and plotting methylation patterns from nanopore data
+Tools for parsing and plotting methylation patterns

 ## Installation
 Available through pip and conda: